bbauska/W3Cx-2of5/README.md

 group the header content in a HTML table.

-As we learned in the previous unit, header cells are specified using <th> as a child of &lt;tr&gt;.
-Rows specified within <thead> indicate that they are header rows.
+As we learned in the previous unit, header cells are specified using &lt;th&gt; as a child of &lt;tr&gt;.
+Rows specified within &lt;thead&gt; indicate that they are header rows.
 See the code below:

 ```xml
   <thead style="color:white">